davetron5000/awesome-cli-ruby/make_awesome/03_gli.md

 ## Define Commands ##

     @@@ Ruby
-    desc 'Serves the showoff presentation in the current directory' command :serve do |c|
+    desc 'Serves the showoff presentation in the current dir' command :serve do |c|

       c.desc 'Port on which to run'